MokaHiko/sol/README.md

 ⚠️ Early-stage experimental framework.

-Sol is a simple, cross-platform app framework in Zig, blending a modern widget UI with powerful custom 3D rendering
+Sol is a simple, opinionated, cross-platform app framework in Zig, blending a modern widget UI with powerful custom 3D rendering

+Sol currently ships with examples.
+Build and run an example using:

-`zig build run`
+`zig build <example-name>`

 To build and run the web version:

-`zig build --release=small -Dtarget=wasm32-emscripten run`
+`zig build --release=small -Dtarget=wasm32-emscripten <example-name>`